CompOpt4Apps/Artifact-DataDepSimplify/README.md

 # QuickStart

-The build has only been tested on Ubuntu 16.04 and 18.04 machines.
+The build has only been tested on Ubuntu 16.04 machine.
 Due to the need for Boost and ROSE for the CHiLL compiler, building all of the software on other platforms could be excessively challenging.